Skip to content

 To use the eager, blur, or progressive validation modes, you must use the useFormField composable to add the necessary validation events.

-Two ways to bind validation events:
+2 ways to bind validation events:

 1. Use the ref attribute on the component to get the reference